Biosecurity 2025 Direction Statement

-The Biosecurity 2025 direction statement will guide New Zealand's biosecurity system.
-Find out about the direction statement and its implementation.
+The Biosecurity 2025 Direction Statement provides the direction New Zealand's biosecurity system needs to take over the next 10 years to make it more resilient and future-focused.
+Find out about the Direction Statement and its implementation.

-The Biosecurity 2025 direction statement will guide New Zealand's biosecurity system through to 2025 and beyond.
+The Biosecurity 2025 Direction Statement belongs to all New Zealanders and guides New Zealand's biosecurity system through to 2025 and beyond.
 It includes:

 - a mission for biosecurity